vasvir/orthoeman/README.md

 * GWT elemental libraries

 ### Display Tool
 The Display tool is an Aptana powered eclipse project.
+It uses HTML5 Boilerplate project template.

 The list of 3r party dependecies is:
+* HTML5 Boilerplate
 * FirePHP
 * jquery
 * jquery.countdown